1. OUR PRIVACY STATEMENT

 Object to processing of personal data: You may have the right to object, on grounds relating to your particular situation, at any time to processing of personal data concerning you, when certain legal conditions apply (Article 21 GDPR).

 We may propose hypertext links from the Website to third-party websites or Internet sources.
-We do not control and cannot be held liable for third parties' privacy practices and content.
+We do not control and cannot be held liable for third parties' data protection practices and content.
 Please read carefully their privacy policies to find out how they collect and process your personal data.